 Barring unusual circumstances, power outages in Phoenix tend to be of shorter duration than in the past.
-Many of our power lines in newer areas are underground (make sure you call 8-1-1 before you dig).
+Many of the power lines in newer areas are underground (make sure you call 8-1-1 before you dig).
 Above ground wood poles are gradually being replaced by steel poles, making them less susceptible to wind, and minimizing the domino effect when those storm winds do occur.
-Finally, technology improvements have allowed our utility providers to react more quickly to outages, and in many cases, redundant or overlapping systems are used to deliver power to affected areas.
+Finally, technology improvements have allowed utility providers to react more quickly to outages, and in many cases, redundant or overlapping systems are used to deliver power to affected areas.
 The Phoenix area does not experience rolling blackouts or brownouts.
-So far, during emergency situations, our utilities, working in cooperation with local residents and businesses, have been able to avoid those situations.

 Emergency Alert System in Phoenix

-Where Do I Report a Power Outage in Phoenix?
+Where to Report a Power Outage in Phoenix

 If you have a power outage, call one of these phone numbers:

 - To report a power outage to Salt River Project (SRP), call 602-236-8888.